The Cling Wrap Trick for Smoother Polymer Clay Cutter Edges

 | FDM 3D-printed | Poor | Snags wrap in layer lines | Unpredictable |

-Skip cling wrap when you need sharp geometric edges for tessellations, when using tiny detailed cutters, when working ultra-thin, or when cutting many shapes from one slab.
+Skip cling wrap when you need sharp geometric edges for tessellations, when using tiny detailed cutters, when working especially thin, or when cutting many shapes from one slab.
+Cornstarch, baby powder, a water mist, or a light mineral-oil film can release clay without the doming cling wrap causes.

 The wrap technique isn't always the right choice.
 Skip it in these situations: